ccp-codima/2020-01-21-colchester-workshop/location.md

 <h2>Maps and travel</h2>

 Attendees are asked to make their own arrangements for travel and accommodation.
+The university hotel on campus is [Wivenhoe House Hotel](https://www.wivenhoehouse.co.uk/){:target="_blank"} which is 5 minutes from the main buildings on campus and 30 minutes by bus from the city centre.

 You can find [directions](https://www.essex.ac.uk/life/colchester-campus/how-to-get-here){:target="_blank"} to make your travel arrangements to Colchester.